theChopix/theChopix/README.md

 ### My Knowledge :book:

-Here are some of the courses that I took at the uni:
+Here are some of the courses that I took at uni:

 <ul>
   <li>1st semester : Discrete Mathematics, Linear Algebra, Solving the problems and Games [spam-filter], Procedural Programming </li>